 Commercial Portrait-3 Light Setup-Black Backdrop (10:03)

 In this studio shoot, transition to a black background and a different male subject.
-Iterate through a few captures and then reverse engineer the lighting setup to understand the shape and control of lighting for this compelling male portrait.
+Iterate through a few captures and then reverse engineer the setup for lighting men to understand the shape and control of lighting for this compelling male portrait.

 Commercial Portrait-Single Light Setup (7:12)

 Follow photographer, Jeff Rojas, as he builds up a single light setup for a commercial portrait.
 Using a Profoto B1 key light, diffusion, a v-flat modifier, and a black backdrop, watch as he builds up his light to create a modern, clean male portrait.
 Watch as Jeff experiments with a black v-flat to create texture that mimics the subject’s wardrobe.
 Learn how and why Jeff uses this setup and learn to recreate a stunning male portrait, regardless of your gear or budget.